huang-laboratory/EMProt/README.md

 ```
 If no error is encontered, the installation is successful.

+## Notes
+EMProt contains some pre-compiled executables (static-compiled on CentOS 7 with Intel CPU).
+If EMProt fails with `segmentation fault` for some programs, use our new compiled programs at /path/to/EMProt/emprot/bin/recompiled.
+These programs require dynamic libs that are common on most Linux systems, e.g. libgfortran.
+See /path/to/EMProt/emprot/bin/recompiled/readme for detail.

 ## Usage
 Running EMProt is very straight forward with one command like